-If there’s one thing that 2020 has taught us, it’s that the future is uncertain.
-As sales leaders look ahead to 2021, what should they prepare for?
+If there’s one thing that the past few years have taught us, it’s that the future is uncertain.
+As sales leaders look ahead, what should they prepare for?
 What trends, best practices and new learnings can be used to forge a strong position for the upcoming year?

-Looking at the latest data, research and best practices, we look ahead to what sales leaders should be focused on for 2021, and beyond.
+Looking at the latest data, research and best practices, we look ahead to what sales leaders should be focused on for the next year, and beyond.

-Forrester researchers have identified 5 key trends that sales leaders should take into account when preparing for 2021.
+Forrester researchers have identified 5 key trends that sales leaders should take into account when preparing for the future.